tshepang/blog/content/Scribes satisfies some more.md

 tags = ['Scribes']
 +++

-I\'m currently running development version of Scribes (from bzr repo) and it got fixes for two very annoying bugs:
+I'm currently running development version of Scribes (from bzr repo) and it got fixes for two very annoying bugs:

--   On opening a non-UTF8 file you\'d get a message asking you to open it via the app\'s file-selector, an uncomfortably long way around it; the version from bzr offers a choice of the encoding and then we live happily ever after.
+-   On opening a non-UTF8 file you'd get a message asking you to open it via the app's file-selector, an uncomfortably long way around it; the version from bzr offers a choice of the encoding and then we live happily ever after.
 -   A worse problem that occurred when opening the file described above